Caring for a Loved One with Cataracts

 Cataracts are some of the most common conditions to impact seniors today.
 A cataract is a condition where the lens of the eye starts to become increasingly opaque.
 When this happens it causes the vision to become blurred or cloudy.
 According to the National Eye Institute, this condition is so common, that more than half of Americans will have a cataract or will have gone under cataract surgery by the time they reach the age of 80.

 Cataracts form slowly and over time they will start to serious impact a senior’s eyesight.
 This clouded vision can make everyday tasks difficult for seniors from driving to reading.
 Seniors may not only report clouded vision but may state that they are seeing halos around lights or fading or yellowing colors.

-As a caregiver it can be very difficult to provide care for someone with cataracts.
+As a caregiver, it can be very difficult to provide care for someone with cataracts.
 Not only do most people with cataracts struggle to drive, but they may also be unable to do their favorite activities such as sewing, writing or crosswords.
-With this in mind, here are a few tips for senior caregivers on how to care for loved one with this common visual ailment.
+With this in mind, here are a few tips for senior caregivers on how to care for a loved one with this common visual ailment.